Polycythaemia, or erythrocytosis, means having a high concentration of red blood cells in your blood.

-Your GP may refer you to a haematologist (specialist in conditions affecting the blood) for further tests to confirm the diagnosis and to determine the underlying cause.
+Your GP may refer you to a haematologist (a specialist in conditions affecting the blood) for more tests, to confirm the diagnosis and to determine the underlying cause.

 These may include a blood test to look for the faulty JAK2 gene and an ultrasound scan of your abdomen to look for problems in your kidneys.

 Treatment for polycythaemia aims to prevent symptoms and complications (such as blood clots), and treat any underlying causes.

 Some of the main treatments used are described below.